 iconic

-Behind the Covers' archive includes 84 album covers documented under the "iconic" design theme, spanning the 1950s, 1960s, 1970s, 1980s, 1990s, 2000s, 2010s, 2020s.
-These covers sit within the hip-hop, pop, rock, alternative, indie, r&b, soul, punk, jazz, metal, funk, electronic, country, reggae, folk, blues tradition and feature work by Playboi Carti, Bad Bunny, Kendrick Lamar, Tate McRae and others.
+Behind the Covers' archive includes 71 album covers documented under the "iconic" design theme, spanning the 1950s, 1960s, 1970s, 1980s, 1990s, 2000s, 2010s, 2020s.
+These covers sit within the alternative, indie, hip-hop, pop, rock, punk, r&b, soul, folk, jazz, metal, funk, electronic, reggae, country, blues tradition and feature work by Wet Leg, Playboi Carti, Bad Bunny, Kendrick Lamar and others.
 Each entry below includes the cover artwork, the designers and photographers behind it, and a short story about the visual choices that defined the release.

 Music by Playboi Carti — album cover art